LoginRadius/engineering-blog-samples/README.md

 ```

-In Deno folder you can find a number of project samples.
+In Deno folder you will find a number of project samples.

-If you want to check with sample how to create Rest API in Deno, please move to that directory.
+If you want to check with sample on how to create a Rest API in Deno, please move to the following directory.

 ```
 cd  RestAPIWithDeno/